CodeSoruce/MalKLP/README.md

 ## Datasets

-We provide five datasets in the folder "sample_dataset" for testing, D1 to D5.
+We provide two sample datasets in the folder "sample_dataset" for testing, D1 and D2.

-Considering the space limitations of GitHub, the remaining datasets can be found at: https://1drv.ms/u/s!Aut6uXLH_Qy_cTqhygGKLvAwCpU
+The remaining datasets can be found at: https://1drv.ms/u/s!Aut6uXLH_Qy_cTqhygGKLvAwCpU